-Jeannie McMillin, Director, Little Dixie Transit businesses that they support, as tourists who are stuck behind a train for 10, 15, or occasionally 60 minutes, may take their recreational dollars elsewhere on their next trip.
+Traffic that is halted can have a serious impact on leisure travelers and the businesses that they support, as tourists who are stuck behind a train for 10, 15, or occasionally 60 minutes, may take their recreational dollars elsewhere on their next trip.
 Purchases of vacation homes are also reduced when travel to an area is unreliable or unpleasant.